texastribune/tt-docker-base/README.md

    avoid conflicts with other committers.
 You don't need to push anything.
 The `make tag` command will push it for you.
 1. Change your related `texastribune` PR to use the tag instead of the branch name.
 See the `texastribune` README for the locations to change the version.
+You may want to wait until the Docker Hub build is complete before pushing your `texastribune` PR image version because the CI tests will fail if the image isn't available yet.
 1. **Make sure Docker Hub has built the image with the tag before deploying the `texastribune` PR**.
 In an emergency you can leave in the branch name -- the image should already be built by Docker Hub and it won't go away even when the branch is deleted.